Sydney Johnson

-Sydney Johnson (born April 26, 1974) is an American college basketball coach and the former head coach at Fairfield University for the Fairfield Stags men's basketball team.
-Previously, Johnson was the head coach at Princeton University from 2007 to 2011 where he led the Princeton Tigers men's basketball team to the 2011 Ivy League Title and the 2011 NCAA tournament.
-A 1997 Princeton alumnus, Johnson played for the Tigers from 1993 to 1997.
+Sydney Johnson (born April 26, 1974) is an American professional basketball coach and former player who is the head coach of the Washington Mystics of the Women's National Basketball Association (WNBA).
+A 1997 Princeton alumnus, Johnson played for the Princeton Tigers men's basketball from 1993 to 1997.

-As a player, he was a member of the 1995–96 Ivy League champions and undefeated (in conference) 1996–97 Princeton Tigers.
+As a player, he was a member of the 1995–96 Ivy League champions and the undefeated (in conference) 1996–97 Princeton Tigers.
 He earned Ivy League Men's Basketball Player of the Year recognition for the undefeated 1997 team.
-He continues to hold the Ivy League record for consecutive three point shots made and the league record for most single-game three point shots made without a miss as well as the Princeton Tigers record for career steals.
+He continues to hold the Ivy League records for consecutive three-point shots made and most single-game three-point shots made without a miss.
+He also holds Princeton's record for career steals.
 His college career was marked by many memorable overtime performances, game-winning shots and game-clinching free throws.
 Nonetheless, his greatest recognition came for his defense.

-During a seven-year professional career, he won three championships in Europe.
-After being hired in 2007, he has been the youngest coach in the Ivy League for his entire four-year tenure there.
-In his fourth season, he coached the 2010–11 Princeton Tigers men's basketball team to a league championship.
-Previously as an assistant he was part of the 2006–07 Big East Conference champions.
+During a seven-year professional playing career, he won three championships in Europe.

+After transitioning into coaching, Johnson began as an assistant coach at Georgetown, where he was part of the 2006–07 Big East Conference champions.
+In 2007, he became the youngest head coach in the Ivy League when hired by Princeton.
+Over his four-year tenure, he led the Tigers to the 2011 Ivy League title and an NCAA tournament appearance.
+He then served as head coach for the Fairfield Stags from 2011 to 2019.
+Johnson worked as associate head coach at Air Force during the 2020–21 season.

+Beyond collegiate coaching, Johnson coached 3x3 basketball for USA Basketball and worked as an assistant coach for the Chicago Sky in the WNBA.